-Random Photo Journal started a Journal Project focused on African Unification through collective memories and we reached out to frequent travellers around the African continent and asked them to share a series of photos that represent a memory about a place they visited, currently or in the past, attached with a story that led to why they made such photos.
+Random Photo Journal created a Journal Project focused on African Unification through collective memories and we reached out to frequent travellers around the African continent and asked them to share a series of photos that represent a memory about a place they visited, currently or in the past, attached with a story that led to why they made such photos.
 This project is an experimental medium that seeks to include, more than those on the continent, but those who are in diaspora and visit frequently or randomly to share their own stories about returning to the African continent, either as a form of reconnection or for friends and family.

 For the series, we interviewed Belgian-Ghanaian Indie singer, songwriter and videographer Amina Osmanu.

 “My name is Amina Osmanu, I was born in Belgium to a Belgian mother and a Ghanaian father, which is funny because they never really got along but tolerated each other.
 I am a Muslim, though I have always been to Catholic schools so I was a Christian in school and a Muslim at home.
 My dad was pretty strict with me and, to be honest, I was scared of him when I was little (laughs).
 It felt like he could only show two types of emotions; anger and happiness.
 My father was never ashamed of his origins and would tell stories about Ghana that always sounded so intriguing.
 Also, I’m the oldest of five siblings, three brothers and one sister.
 I love and cherish all of them.”

 You are more of a singer and into making videos, how did these photos come about?